awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-responseinspectionjson.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SuccessValues`  <a name="cfn-wafv2-webacl-responseinspectionjson-successvalues"></a>
 Values for the specified identifier in the response JSON that indicate a successful login attempt\.
-To be counted as a successful login, the value must be an exact match, including case\.
+To be counted as a success, the value must be an exact match, including case\.
 Each value must be unique among the success and failure values\.
 JSON example: `"SuccessValues": [ "True", "Succeeded" ]`
 *Required*: Yes
 *Type*: List of String